segunofe/Deploy-Ecommerce-Website-In-AWS-Using-Terraform/README.md

 **Challenge Encountered**
 1. I observed that without connecting the load balancer dns to a custom domain name, the site did not fully come up
+   Solution: Added another listener (HTTPS:443) and enable SSL/TLS certificate to secure the website**
 <img width="1487" height="1053" alt="image" src="https://github.com/user-attachments/assets/59c6d8fa-692a-4e61-bb05-7206964b474e" />

-This was when it was accessed from the load balancer dns and the second listener on HTTPS:443 has not been configured.
+How it looks before the second listener on HTTPS:443 was configured.
+2. I had problem creating a domain name using Route 53
+   Solution: I contacted AWS support but to no avail, so I used an existing domain I previously purchased from Namecheap.